 - Submit a completed course syllabus and pacing guide on the SNHU template for the intended course

 - Submit current resume

-Upon receipt of the above, a SNHU faculty member/department chair conducts a course syllabus ''mapping'' to verify the fidelity of the high school course to the SNHU course with respect to the breadth and depth of content and also pedagogy and assessment methods.
+Upon receipt of the above, an SNHU faculty member/department chair conducts a course syllabus ''mapping'' to verify the fidelity of the high school course to the SNHU course with respect to the breadth and depth of content and also pedagogy and assessment methods.
 The teacher will be notified by the Director for Dual Enrollment as to the decision.
 If approved the teacher and school administrator will receive an official approval letter stating that the course(s) can be offered in the high school for college credit.
-When the course(s) is offered, an assigned SNHU faculty mentor liaison will visit the class to evaluate content, pedagogy and assessment methods to ensure quality and comparability with courses taught at SNHU.
+Minimum student enrollment is 6 for the course to be offered as dual enrollment.
+When the course(s) is offered, an assigned SNHU faculty partner/liaison will visit the class to evaluate content, pedagogy and assessment methods to ensure quality and comparability with courses taught at SNHU.